irfanullahjan/cm2020-agile-software-projects/Readme.md

 ## How to run the application?

-Please run the following commans in the given order.
+Please run the following commands in the given order.

 Install server: